dorna-robotics/education/Chapter 08 - Robot Vision with AI/README.md

 ---
 ## **How AI Works**
-AI vision, particularly through the use of deep learning, represents a significant advancement over classical pattern detection techniques.
+AI vision, particularly through deep learning, represents a significant advancement over classical pattern detection techniques.
 At its core, AI vision relies on artificial neural networks, specifically convolutional neural networks (CNNs), to learn and extract features from images.
 The process begins with feeding raw image data into the neural network, which consists of multiple layers, each designed to perform specific operations such as convolution, activation, pooling, and fully connected layers.

 Training the network involves feeding it a large dataset of labeled images and using backpropagation to adjust the weights of the filters and neurons, minimizing the difference between the predicted and actual labels.
 This training process enables the network to learn hierarchical feature representations, starting from simple edges to more complex structures and ultimately to specific objects.
 Ready-to-use AI vision libraries come with pre-trained neural networks, enabling developers to quickly integrate object detection capabilities into their systems without the need for extensive training or dataset preparation.